Diet for Gallbladder

 - Some meat, fish, eggs and alternatives such as beans and pulses

-- Ensure the diet is high in fibre, such as beans, pulses, fruit and vegetables, oats, and wholewheat products, such as bread, pasta and rice
+- Ensure the diet is high in fibre, such as beans, pulses, fruit and vegetables, oats, & wholewheat products, e.g. bread, pasta and rice

-- Drink plenty of fluid – at least two litres daily, such as water or herbal teas.
+- Drink plenty of fluid – at least two litres daily, such as water herbal teas.

 Try not eating too much fat at one mealtime, having smaller and frequent meals.